abirasecurity/TLSv1.1_Scanner/README.md

 # Requirements

-Python 3.6+
+-Python 3.6+

-sslscan command-line tool installed on your system
+- sslscan command-line tool installed on your system

 # Installation
    Clone this repository: